-Wings for Autism is a program that provides children and adults with intellectual and developmental disabilities a “practice” opportunity to experience sometimes challenging aspects of airline travel at an airport – parking and shuttling to the terminal, check-in, security, boarding the aircraft and interacting with airport personnel along the way.
-BWI Airport, Southwest Airlines, and the Transit Security Administration are working with The Arc to help ease potential stresses that the airport experience can cause for individuals.
+The Wings for Autism® program is designed as an opportunity to provide children and adults with Autism Spectrum Disorder and Intellectual/Developmental Disabilities to have a “practice” opportunity to experience the sometimes challenging aspects of airline travel at an airport – parking and shuttling to the terminal, check-in, security, boarding the aircraft and interacting with airport personnel — to help ease potential stresses that the airport experience can cause with help from our partners BWI Airport, United Airlines, Fraport, Maryland Department of Transportation and the Transit Security Administration.

 BWI Airport (Aviation Blvd & Elm Rd., Baltimore, MD 21240)